ccpink/Resume-Repository/README.md

      •Work Experience

-     •I worked as a tech assistant for BlogJam on October 2019, 19th  to October 2019, 20th  BlogJam Dartmouth, NS I made sure their software was running effectively and people knew how to use it ahead of time before their presentation, I was told by the co-heads of the organization I was more effective than previous years volunteers and that I had done an amazing job during the event.
+     I worked as a tech assistant for BlogJam on October 2019, 19th
+     to October 2019, 20th  BlogJam Dartmouth, NS I made sure their software was running effectively and people knew how to use it ahead of time before their presentation,
+     I was told by the co-heads of the organization I was more effective than previous years volunteers and that I had done an amazing job during the event.
 I was effectively able to save them 500.00$ in being easily available and quick to pick up information.